-Day 0: Arrived 3 days before to visit Marrakech, I was eager to leave its hustle and bustle to gain the tranquility of the wide open spaces.
+What things to do in Marrakech?
+Our best list explores the Can’t-miss attractions every traveler must do in Marrakech.
+Start by City Tours covering Jemaa el-Fnaa.
+Market.
+Share with others.
+Jardin Majorelle.
+The building, Park.
+Share with others.
+Koutoubia Mosque.
+Mosque.
+Share with others.
+Saadian Tombs.
+Archaeological site.
+Day 0: Arrived 3 days before to visit Marrakech, I was eager to leave its hustle and bustle to gain the tranquility of the wide-open spaces.
 The meeting was held at 7:30 am in Jemaâ El-Fna Square.
-After a totally screwed-up information from the hotel’s night watchman, I join the group 3/4 hours late.
+After totally screwed-up information from the hotel’s night watchman, I join the group 3/4 hours late.
 “Hello, Edouard.
-Sorry, guard…” While the driver is loading my bag under the gallery tarpaulin, I get to know my travel buddies Blandine, Marlene, Élian, Hubert and his son Matéïs.
+Sorry, guard…” While the driver is loading my bag under the gallery tarpaulin, I get to know my travel buddies Blandine, Marlene, Élian, Hubert, and his son Matéïs.
 “Hello, Edouard.
 Sorry, guard…” They don’t blame me (well, I think), we’re off to a good start!
-“One, two, three… Yallah! “leaves us the caffeinated driver.
-Direction M’Hamid El Ghizlane via the Draa Valley.
+“One, two, three… Yallah! “leaves us the caffeinated driver—direction M’Hamid El Ghizlane via the Draa Valley.
 As the road progresses, it heads towards the snow-covered mountains of the High Atlas.
 It has been raining and cold these past few days.
 It is hard to believe in April and, just before the Tichka Pass (Tizi n’Tichka, 2260 m), snow even covered the entire landscape (except the road).
 Somewhat disconcerted by the context to which our phantasmagoria has not prepared us for this period, we hallucinate when we see families stopped on the roadside making snowmen and a battle of balls!
-The white gives way to the red of the earth and the green of the vegetation before the yellow ochre of the sand floods the horizon.
-A short detour to the village of Aït Ben Haddou and its magnificent Ksar before stopping in Ouarzazate.
+The white gives way to the red of the earth, and the green of the vegetation before the yellow ochre of the sand floods the horizon—a short detour to the village of Aït Ben Haddou and its magnificent Ksar before stopping in Ouarzazate.

 As night falls, police checks follow one after the other at each entrance to the city.
 We cross Zagora in celebration then M’Hamid.
 The driver then sinks into the desert where only one after the other can be seen as the turns unfold.
 “How does he know which way to go?!
 “20 minutes later, we arrive at the DesertBrise Camp camp.
 Khalil welcomes us warmly, shows us our tents “hard” for the night and we spend at table with a traditional soup harira and a tajine.
 Everyone is already amazed by the starry ceiling above our heads.